 This way, if one of the companies got hacked, the other logins wouldn’t be compromised.

-When PIN numbers are needed, don’t use the most common PINs, for example: 1234, or all repeating numbers: 1111, 7777, 5555.
+When Personal Identification Numbers (PINs) are needed, don’t use the most common PINs (like 1234) or all repeating numbers (1111, 7777, 5555, etc).
 Banking industry studies have shown that the top 10 most commonly used PINs account for over 25% of PINs used.
 If a criminal tries the top 10 of the most frequently used PINs, they have over a 25% chance of gaining access.

 To protect yourself even further, learn how to delete your browser history and cookies for whatever browser you use.
 Browsers keep a history of what you do while you are online.
 If you use a public computer, you don't want to leave behind information about yourself that someone else could access.